Giorgio-Cottini/law-data-resources/README.md

 2. Keep `laws.pdf` open as a lookup for exact instruments, articles, and dates.
 3. Drill with the [quiz](https://law-and-data-quiz.netlify.app) or `closed_questions.pdf`.
 4. Practice writing with `open_questions.pdf`.

+## Authors

+From the master mind of Giorgio Cottini, with generous intellectual and practical assistance from Claude Opus 4.8.

 ## License